How LinkedIn Has Revolutionized My Ability to Network

 Once I realized this, an entire world opened up.

-LinkedIn has business advice, people in my industry (real estate copywriting), news and current events.
+LinkedIn has business advice, people in my industry (content writing), news and current events.
 Who knew???

 So, here I am.
 A little late to the party, sure, but finally taking advantage of all the platform has to offer.
 There’s an entire world of business that I’ve steered clear of in favor of a safe teaching job and my little home on my acre of land.